 Modern European & International Restaurants

-Tsaretta Spice Indian restaurant opens its doors in December 2016.
+Tsaretta Spice Indian restaurant opened its doors in December 2016 on the way from Meribel to Le Rond Point.
 Their Head Chef, Yousuf Mohammed, and his team of experienced Indian chefs offer you an exciting and original menu of amazing dishes to tantalise your taste buds.

 La Grange restaurant offers a brasserie-style menu plus a fantastic array of seafood.
 Lobsters, crabs, oysters, whelks and a choice of seafood platters are on offer, including a spectacular Plateau Royal.
 If you fancy some seafood on the slopes, mountain restaurant Cote 2000 on the Aigle piste above Mottaret offers oysters and other seafood during the day or in the evening by reservation.